 - Marquee, Adversary, Alex, Eamon, Ginger, Mint, Shift

 - Pacific, Bryler, Charlotte, Fulton, Horizon, Naomi

 - Tremont, Carson, Henson

 - York, Artesia, Harris, Lange, Jasper, Shibori, Taylor

 In these templates, open a page with a Quote Block on it.
 Go to the Home Menu, and click Design, then Style Editor.
-Then look for Quote or Quote Block tweaks.
+Then look for Quote, Quote Block, or Blockquote tweaks.

 If your template isn't on this list, a workaround for customizing a stylized quote is to add the quote to a Text Block instead, and then give the quote a style like Header 2 or Header 3.
 Then use the Header 2 or Header 3 options in the Style Editor to change the appearance of the text.

 Note: Using headings for quotes may interfere with your site's SEO.
 This workaround is a good option if your template isn't in the above list and if your primary goal is to enhance a quote's design.
 However, search engines identify content in Heading styles (H1, H2, H3) as keyword-rich areas for indexing.
 By placing a quote or other text in a Heading style, you may give it more prominence than intended.